exatrkx/EggNet/README.md

                                   to save the evaluation plots.
 Default to the same output_dir as in training_config if not specified.
   -a, --accelerator [cuda|cpu]    Which device to use.
-Default is cpu.
-  -d, --dataset [trainset|valset|testset]
+Default is cuda.
+Currently only supports cuda -d, --dataset [trainset|valset|testset]
                                   Specify a dataset to run inference.
 Default is valset.